-There’s no place like Goa, but many places come pretty close.
+There’s no place like Goa, but many places come pretty close to Goa-inspired home decor.
 Palm-fringed beaches, vibrant nightlife, eclectic flea markets and tantalizing seafood aren’t very hard to come by.

-If you’d like to infuse a little bit of olden day Goa into your home, the furniture and décor you choose is what will give it that authentic, colonial charm.
+If you’d like to infuse a little bit of olden-day Goa into your home, the furniture and décor you choose are what will give it that authentic, colonial charm.
 For starters, wooden furniture made of Teak and Rosewood is a must.
-Chairs, be it for the dining table, the long lazy boys in front of the TV, or even the rare high-backed Emperor style chairs are fitted with woven cane seats.
+Chairs, be it for the dining table, the long lazy boys in front of the TV, or even the rare high-backed Emperor-style chairs are fitted with woven cane seats.
 Speaking of seats, a couple of rocking chairs are a must-have when decorating a Goan home.

-It is becoming exceedingly difficult to source beautifully crafted Goan treasures.
+It is becoming exceedingly difficult to source beautifully crafted Goa-inspired home decor.
 It’s the little things that give an old mansion warmth and style, and the secret of replicating the vibe in your home – be it a modern condo or an apartment, is having a keen eye and good taste.